BeSnappy/app-template/readme.md

 The `ContactLookupHandler` is unique in that it does not correspond directly to a Snappy webhook.
 Instead, it may be used to add a custom display of contact information to the contact detail tool-tip.

 When clicking on a contact in the address bar of a Snappy message screen, a tool-tip with more information about that contact will appear.
 On the right side of this tool-tip will be the icons of your Contact Lookup enabled applications.
 Clicking one of these icons will display custom HTML returned by that application.

+For an example of a Snappy application that implements contact lookup, check out the [Highrise application](https://github.com/BeSnappy/snappy-highrise).

 ## Rendering Views